All Episodes

 I hope I'm okay.

-I've been sitting while I'm waiting for you, so I hope I may get through the conversation.
+So I hope I may get through the conversation.

 Well, it's the same thing.

-I'm sitting here too, so we're at risk together.
+I'm sitting here, too, so we're at risk together.

-Hey, um, I wanted to call you.
+Hey, I wanted to call you.

 I wanted to let you know why I, as a woman, I don't care for Sarah Palin as a candidate.